 Book Chapters (Peer Reviewed)

-Bakkensen, L. and Mendelsohn, R. Forthcoming.
+Bakkensen, L. and Mendelsohn, R. 2019.
 “Global Tropical Cyclone Damages and Fatalities Under Climate Change: An Updated Assessment.”
 Hurricane Risk, Vol 1, Ch 9.
 Springer.

 Policy White Papers

 Bakkensen, L. and Johnson, R. 2017.
 “The Economic Impacts of Extreme Weather: Tucson and Southern Arizona’s Current Risks and Future Opportunities.”
 Making Action Possible in Southern Arizona Dashboard.